Covaxin™ Vaccine 2023

 Covaxin Side Effects

 Data from over 50 million doses given to children in India reveals minimal side effects.
 A phase 2, double-blind, randomized controlled COVAXIN trial demonstrated long-term safety with no serious adverse events as of January 8, 2022.
-Side effects reported with COVAXIN (BBV152) include, but are not limited to, Injection site pain, Swelling, Redness, Itching, Headache, Fever, Malaise/body ache, Nausea, Vomiting, Rashes.
-A severe allergic reaction may very rarely occur after getting a dose of COVAXIN.
-However, serious and unexpected side effects may occur.
+Side effects reported with COVAXIN (BBV152) include but are not limited to Injection site pain, Swelling, Redness, Itching, Headache, Fever, Malaise/body ache, Nausea, Vomiting, and Rashes.
+A severe allergic reaction very rarely occurs after getting a dose of COVAXIN.
+However, severe and unexpected side effects may occur.

 Covaxin Dosage